anursen/car_price_prediction/README.md

-# Complete Machine learning project example
+# Complete Machine learning project

 We had scrapped web data with selenium and clean it, Implemented appropriate machine learning modules.